 These agreements are entered into in accordance with the Illinois Municipal Code.
 Eligible businesses include new or expanding businesses within the Village that will have a positive economic impact on the Village.
 Eligible property owners include owners of properties being annexed into the Village for the first time.
-Terms of agreements in effect during fiscal year 2019 are summarized below.
+Terms of agreements in effect during fiscal year 2020 are summarized below.

 On October 24, 2014 the Village entered into a five-year agreement with an automobile dealership to rebate 100% of property tax for costs associated with the redevelopment of an existing structure and to distribute 100% of incremental sales tax collected up to a maximum of \$450,000.
-For the fiscal year ended April 30, 2019, the Village rebated \$1,116 of property tax under this agreement and collected or rebated \$33,348 of incremental sales tax under this agreement.
+For the fiscal year ended April 30, 2020, the Village rebated \$734 of property tax under this agreement and collected and rebated \$55,621 of incremental sales tax under this agreement.

-On December 18, 2017 the Village entered into a ten-year agreement with an automobile dealership to rebate 100% of property tax for costs associated with the redevelopment of an existing structure and to distribute 100% of incremental sales tax collected up to a maximum of \$400,000 with an initial payment of \$200,000.
-No property tax or incremental sales tax was collected or rebated under this agreement in fiscal year 2019.
+On December 18, 2017 the Village entered into a ten-year agreement with another automobile dealership to distribute 100% of incremental sales tax collected that is associated with the redevelopment of an existing structure.
+This agreement calls for a maximum of \$400,000 with an initial payment of \$200,000 that was paid on June 18, 2018.
+No incremental sales tax was collected or distributed under this agreement in fiscal year 2020.

 The County also abates property taxes in various Tax Increment Financing (TIF) districts that were created under the Illinois Tax Increment Redevelopment Act (65 ILCS 5/11/74.4).
 The property taxes for the additional assessed valuation on new commercial property or improved existing commercial properties in these districts is paid to a tax increment financing district.
 These funds are available for eligible costs as defined in the TIF Act including development or redevelopment projects within the TIF district.
-There were no TIF abatements by the County effecting the Village during the year ended April 30, 2019.
+There were no TIF abatements by the County effecting the Village during the year ended April 30, 2020.

-NOTE 17 - PLEDGED REVENUE AND DEBT SERVICE REQUIREMENTS
+NOTE 18 - PLEDGED REVENUE AND DEBT SERVICE REQUIREMENTS